Tacoma Narrows Bridge: Eastbound bridge (2007)

-The bridge was dedicated in honor of State Representative Ruth Fisher and State Senator Robert "Bob" Oke, a South Kitsap resident, one of the main proponents of building the second span across Puget Sound between the Kitsap Peninsula and Tacoma.

 WSDOT collects a toll before entering the eastbound span.
 Tolls currently are $4.50 for "Good to Go" account holders with in-vehicle transponders, $5.50 for cash/credit card customers, and $6.50 for those who choose Pay-By-Mail.
 The existing span had been free of tolls since 1965.
-The new bridge marks the first installation of the new Good To Go electronic toll collection system.
+The new bridge was the first facility to use the new Good To Go electronic toll collection system.
+Tolls on the bridge are expected to pay off the loans and deferred sales tax by 2033.

-Opening Day

-On July 15, 2007 the eastbound section opened to a ceremonial 5K run across the newly constructed bridge.
-About 10,000 people participated in the event.
-After the run finished, a ceremonial ribbon cutting event took place on eastbound.
-WSDOT estimated 40,000 people would be in attendance for the opening, but 60,000 ultimately attended.
-A select few Washington State government officials partook in the ribbon cutting, such as Washington State Treasurer; Michael Murphy, State Representative Pat Lantz, Chief of the Washington State Patrol; John Batiste, and State Speaker of the House; Frank Chopp.